mrboogiee/deye_grid_settings/configurations/europe/SUN-12K-SG04LP3-EU-Netherlands-Netbeheer-VDE4105-AC-Solar.md

 ### High/Low Voltage Ride Through

+I do not think these are correctly configured yet, as the HVRT and LVRT are in Disabled mode, that should be ok.

 | Parameter | Value   | Unit | Description               |
 | --------- | ------- | ---- | ------------------------- |
 | HVRT      | Disable | -    | High voltage ride through |